lifepillar/middleman-by-lifepillar/README.md

 - If you do not need a blog, comment out or delete the

         activate :blog do |blog|
         ...
         end

-  section in `config.rb` and add the following line instead:
+  section in `config.rb` and add the following line instead

       ignore "blog/*"